What do I need to give up for a $1,000 iPhone X?

 But now we're just splitting hairs.
 The real question is whether you think it's worth spending $1,000 to $1,149 on a device that most Americans get rid of after a couple of years.

 For one, you have to determine if you can actually afford to spend that much money on a new phone when you can easily get the same basic functionality in a device for a third of the price tag.
-(The iPhone SE now costs $349.
-You can get a cheaper Android phone, like a Moto X, for even less.)
+(The iPhone SE now costs $349, £349 and AU$549.
+You can get a cheaper Android phone, like a Moto G5 Plus, for even less.)

 For the sake of argument, let's say you can afford it without forgoing your mortgage payment or food for your kids.
 The next question comes down to whether you're willing to spend that much on a phone that you will use every day, but will likely replace within a couple of years.